v42public/Elastic/README.md

 # My Elastic Stack Playground

-To get some hands-on experience with [Elastic Stack](https://www.elastic.co/elastic-stack/), I installed the software in a Hyper-V VM on my Microsoft Windows 10 Pro system.
+To get some hands-on experience with [Elastic Stack](https://www.elastic.co/elastic-stack/), I installed the software in a Hyper-V VM running Debian Linux, on my Microsoft Windows 10 Pro system.
 Be aware that this requires a system with enough diskspace, memory and CPU power.
 My system has:
 - An Intel(R) Core(TM) i7-8559U CPU @ 2.70GHz
 - A total of 32 GB of memory
 - A 1TB Samsung SSD 970 Pro